What Is Hermes Agent? Definition, Features, and Learning Loop (2026)

 Most AI coding tools share the same basic limitation: they forget everything when the session ends.
 Nous Research built Hermes Agent to solve exactly that problem.
-Launched in February 2026, it already has roughly 24,600 GitHub stars and a tagline that is worth taking literally: "the agent that grows with you."
-This is not a chatbot with a memory toggle.
-It is a persistent, server-side agent with a closed learning loop that makes it genuinely more capable the more you use it.
+It is structurally different from a chatbot with a configurable memory feature.
+It is a persistent, server-side agent with a tagline worth taking seriously: "the agent that grows with you."

 What Hermes Agent Actually Is